AlexWendland/public-note/Key.md

 > A problem related to the material.

 > [!attention] Warning
-> Something to we wary of, most probably because I misunderstood something before.
+> Something to be wary of, most probably because I misunderstood something before.